clairew3/cwaforecast1/README.md

 This is a simple frontend web app that shows weather information from CWA, including observation of 10~20 mins ago, and forecast for 36 hours and 7 days.

-We developed it using Vue 3, Vitest and CWA API.
+We developed it using Vue 3, Vue Router, Vitest and CWA API.

 ## Screenshots